MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-relationship.md

 ---
-title: Validate relationships with Semantic Link
+title: Use Semantic Link to explore and validate relationships in Power BI datasets
-description: Validate relationships with Semantic Link ms.reviewer: mopeakande ms.author: romanbat
+description: Learn to use Semantic Link to explore and validate relationships in Power BI datasets. ms.reviewer: mopeakande ms.author: romanbat
 author: RomanBat